 For sample data, we’ll use the S&P 500 closing logIn module 1, we showed that the logarithmic transformation of the prices provides better values distribution prices between January 2009 and July 2012.

-NumXL supports numerous functions and wizard user-interface, simplifying the process of constructing an ACF and partial ACF (aka PACF) plots.
+NumXL supports numerous functions and a wizard user interface, simplifying the process of constructing ACF and partial ACF (aka PACF) plots.

 Using the NumXL Correlogram toolbar, you can generate the ACF/PACF values and their plots in a few steps.